jgravelle/GroqApiLibrary/README.md

 ## 📄 License

 This library is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 Mention J. Gravelle if you use this code.
 He's sort of full of himself.

 ## 🙏 Acknowledgements